-In order for the Innovation Evaluation Program to work for you, download the documents in Microsoft Office Word 97 - 2003 or in ASCII format.
+In order for the Innovation Evaluation Program to work for you, download the documents in Microsoft Office Word.
 Fill out the form "Innovation Registration and Disclosure" as completely as possible, and return it to the Center.
 Send any other information you might have about your innovation, such as drawings and other materials (no prototypes, please), and a check or money order for $200 made payable to Baylor University.

 The Innovation Evaluation Program does not process ideas for medicine, toys, games, or foods.

 Where do I get an application for evaluation form?